MarcinOrlowski/pyggy-expense-tracker/docs/getting_started.md

 - **Missing expense items?** Recurring expenses only create items for the current month initially
 - **Want to modify an expense?** You can edit most expense details, but some restrictions apply to prevent data inconsistency

----

-*Ready to dive deeper?
-Explore the other documentation topics to master PyGGy's full capabilities.*